St Joseph's College, Gregory Terrace: 2011 Brisbane floods

 During the January floods, St Joseph's College, Gregory Terrace had their playing fields at Tennyson, inundated with toxic waste and water from the nearby Rocklea Fruit Market.
 No sports were able to be played at Tennyson during the 2011 school year and a massive refurbishment and rebuild involved the canteen and Boatshed, the iconic Grandstand was destroyed.
 Soil and turf were removed and completely relaid due to foul nature of the debris.
-During 2011 Terrace played only one home game, at Brisbane Grammar Sports ground, which was very kindly lent for the day, all other games were played at the opposing school's facilities.
+During 2011 Terrace played only one home game, at Brisbane Grammar Schools playing fields at Northgate, which was very kindly lent for the day, all other games were played at the opposing school's facilities.

 Tennyson reopened in 2012 and they have completed the building of a new grandstand and player facilities.

-Extra curricular activities
+Extracurricular activities

 GPS premierships

 St Joseph's College's Queensland Great Public Schools (GPS) premierships include: